 [input-spec1, input-spec2, …]

 Each system input is added to the input for the listed subsystem.
-If the system input connects to only one subsystem input, a single input specification can be given (without the inner list).
+If the system input connects to a subsystem with a single input, a single input specification can be given (without the inner list).

 If omitted the input parameter will be used to identify the list of input signals to the overall system.